bazelbuild/bazel/site/en/query/cquery.md

 invocation.
-The output contains only the files advertised in the requested output groups as determined by the [`--output_groups`](/reference/command-line-reference#flag--output_groups) flag and never contains source files.
+The output contains only the files advertised in the requested output groups as determined by the [`--output_groups`](/reference/command-line-reference#flag--output_groups) flag and does not contain source files unless `--files:include_source_files` is specified.

 Note: The output of `bazel cquery --output=files //pkg:foo` contains the output files of `//pkg:foo` in *all* configurations that occur in the build (also see